 By using interactive components, you can create missions in higher fidelity and lower the number of screens in your prototype thus reducing the loading time and memory usage for testers viewing your prototype.
 This makes it easier to manage your designs in Figma, and should produce a better tester experience in Maze as well.

 Before you start

 - Support for interactive components is in early access.
 Not all users will have access to this feature at this time.

 - We're busy working with the Figma team to improve the integration of interactive components into Maze.
 You might experience issues with more complex prototypes.
 We recommend you read through the current known limitations before you begin using interactive components with Maze.

 How does Figma's interactive components feature work in Maze?

-You don’t have to do anything different to use interactive components with Maze if you're part of the beta.
-Just build your path as usual, starting with the first screen and ending with the final screen.
+If you're part of the beta, you don’t have to do anything different to use interactive components with Maze.
+Just build your paths as usual, starting with the first screen and ending with the final screen.
 Any state changes along the way will show with an icon and count on the relevant page.